Barking and Dagenham

 The East Thames Consortium was appointed in early 2010 to work with Tower Hamlets Council on a £200m regeneration project in Stepney.

-More than 800 new homes will be built near Ben Jonson Road and Harford Street as well as near Shandy Park and White Horse Lane.
+More than 800 new homes have been built near Ben Jonson Road and Harford Street as well as near Shandy Park and White Horse Lane.
 Close to the canal and Mile End Park, the area is well served in terms of transport links and local amenities.

 Hammond House (56 units)

-This regeneration programme will see the existing 36 run down apartments built in the 1930’s replaced with 56 brand new affordable homes with space standards substantially higher than the conditions currently on the estate.
+This regeneration programme saw 36 run down apartments built in the 1930’s replaced with 56 brand new affordable homes with space standards substantially higher than the conditions currently on the estate.

 The homes consist of large family sized three and four bedroom apartments, along with one and two bedroom units and up to five units adapted for wheelchair users.
-They will be available for affordable and social rent, shared ownership and some for outright sale.
+They were available for affordable and social rent, shared ownership and some for outright sale.

-East Thames are busy with a major regeneration project at New Union Wharf.
-The existing 189 homes will be replaced with approximately 400 homes of mixed tenure.
+East Thames is busy with a major regeneration project at New Union Wharf.
+The existing 189 homes will be replaced with approximately 399 homes of mixed tenure.

 We offered tenants a unique opportunity to vote for refurbishment or regeneration on the estate; more than 90% of residents voted in the ballot, and it was certainly a close vote, with a slight majority of residents voting in favour of regeneration.